-• Interactions with CNS Depressants (including benzodiazepines and alcohol) : ZYTRAM XL should be used with caution and in reduced dosages during concomitant administration of other opioid analgesics, general anesthetics, phenothiazines and other tranquilizers, sedative-hypnotics, tricyclic antidepressants, antipsychotics, antihistamines, benzodiazepines, centrally-active anti-emetics and other CNS depressants.
+Interactions with CNS Depressants (including benzodiazepines and alcohol): ZYTRAM XL should be used with caution and in reduced dosages during concomitant administration of other opioid analgesics, general anesthetics, phenothiazines and other tranquilizers, sedative, hypnotics, tricyclic antidepressants, antipsychotics, antihistamines, benzodiazepines, gabapentinoids, baclofen, centrally-active anti-emetics and other CNS depressants.
 Respiratory depression, hypotension and profound sedation, coma or death may result.

 Observational studies have demonstrated that concomitant use of opioid analgesics and benzodiazepines increases the risk of drug-related mortality compared to use of opioid analgesics alone.
 Because of similar pharmacological properties, it is reasonable to expect similar risk with the concomitant use of other CNS depressant drugs with opioid analgesics (see 9.2 Drug Interactions Overview, Interactions with Central Nervous System (CNS) Depressants (including benzodiazepines and alcohol).
 If the decision is made to prescribe a benzodiazepine or other CNS depressant concomitantly with an opioid analgesic, prescribe the lowest effective dosages and minimum durations of concomitant use.
 In patients already receiving an opioid analgesic, prescribe a lower initial dose of the benzodiazepine or other CNS depressant than indicated in the absence of an opioid, and titrate based on clinical response.
-If an opioid analgesic is initiated in a patient already taking a benzodiazepine or other CNS depressant, prescribe a lower initial dose of the opioid analgesic not complexe to the complexe of the opioid analgesic.
-See the prescribe a lower initial dose of the opioid analgesic of the opioid analgesic not clinical response.
+If an opioid analgesic is initiated in a patient already taking a benzodiazepine or other CNS depressant, prescribe a lower initial dose of the opioid analgesic, and titrate based on clinical response.
 Follow patients closely for signs and symptoms of respiratory depression and sedation.